Written by Hannah Blum

-Vivien Leigh was a British actress whose charm, ambition and sophistication captured the attention of all those who met her.
+Vivien Leigh was a British actress whose charm, ambition, and sophistication captured the attention of all those who met her.
 She is considered to be one of the best actresses of all time.
 Leigh’s acting career skyrocketed when she won the role of Scarlett O’Hara in one of history’s most iconic films, Gone with the Wind.
 Her fame was also due to her romantic relationship and affair with actor Laurence Olivier, a story of both love and tragedy.
 However, a part of Leigh’s story that is not well known is her lifelong battle with bipolar disorder.
-The part of Leigh that gave her both pain and power.

 I swing between happiness and misery…I am part prude and part non-conformist.
 I say what I think and I don’t pretend.